carsonhu/awbw_enhancements/README.md

 - ![Sub](https://awbw.amarriner.com/terrain/aw2/ossub.gif) **Sub (R)**
 - ![Battleship](https://awbw.amarriner.com/terrain/aw2/osbattleship.gif) **Battleship (T)**

 **Additional units** (Mech, Md.
-Tank, Neotank, APC, etc) can have custom hotkeys assigned in the extension options.
+Tank, Neotank, APC, etc) can have custom hotkeys assigned in the move planner.

-All hotkeys are fully customizable in the extension options.
+All hotkeys are fully customizable in the move planner.
 A "Disable All Quick Action Hotkeys" button is available in case you only want the bug fixes and CO portrait / army color fixes.

 ### Weather Toggle
 This fork adds a weather toggle to the move planner that allows you to toggle weather between Clear, Rain, and Snow.